demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

  - The HTTP method is ***GET***
  - The resource is ***/applications***

-So in order to list all the applications using the integration, we would run the command: `!msgraph-generic resource=/applications http_method=GET`
+So in order to list all the applications using the integration, we would run the command: `!msgraph-api resource=/applications http_method=GET`
-If we would like to store in the context data the first application ID returned, we would run the command: `!msgraph-generic resource=/applications http_method=GET extend-context=MicrosoftGraphGeneric.Application.ID=value.[0].appId`.